mt7180/fluid-path-3d-graph/README.md

 npm run preview # preview production build locally
 ```

-> **Agentic Programming Notice**:
+> **Disclosure**:
->This project was created using an agentic orchestration programming workflow.
+>This project was created using an **Agentic AI** approach: multi-agent orchestration.
-The codebase was produced through
-natural‑language instructions delegated to a coordinated team of AI agents inside
-a multi‑agent development environment.
-These agents collaborated, planned, and
-generated the implementation based on high‑level goals, architectural guidance,
-and iterative refinement.
+The codebase was produced through natural‑language instructions delegated to a coordinated team of AI agents inside a multi‑agent development environment.
+These agents collaborated, planned, and generated the implementation based on high‑level goals, architectural guidance, and iterative refinement.
 All code, structure, and documentation emerged from this agentic process.

-The agent role definitions and multi-agent workflow are based on the work of Burke Holland and just work like a charm!!:
+The agent role definitions and multi-agent workflow are based on the work of Burke Holland - they just work like a charm!!:
 - https://gist.github.com/burkeholland/0e68481f96e94bbb98134fa6efd00436
 - https://www.youtube.com/watch?v=-BhfcPseWFQ